Adiabatic theory of the polaron spectral function: Introduction

-Note that until recently most of investigations were related to the ground state properties of polaronic systems, such as polaron binding energy, effective mass, transport properties as well as mid-infrared absorption.
-The development of the angle resolved photoemission spectroscopy (ARPES) demands the analysis of the whole spectral function of polaron systems \cite{AlexandrovRanninger}.
-This problem was successfully addressed by a number of different numerical techniques \cite{RanningerThibblin,AlexandrovKabanovRay,Bonca1,Berciu,Bonca2}.
-Nevertheless most of these techniques are restricted to studying the so called Holstein model \cite{Holstein} of molecular crystals, where both the electron-phonon coupling constant and the phonon frequency are momentum independent.
-The spatial dispersion of the electron-phonon interaction leads to a substantial increase of the number of nonzero matrix elements in the Hamiltonian and poses substantial restriction for this type of calculations.
-For the same reason calculations are usually performed in the non-realistic limit when the phonon frequency $\omega_0$ is of the order of the hopping integral $t$ for electrons \cite{AlexandrovKabanovRay,Wellein,Capone,Bonca1,Bonca2}.
-Moreover, the calculations are usually restricted by 1D finite system.
+Note that until recently most investigations were related to the ground state properties of polaronic systems, such as polaron binding energy, effective mass, transport properties as well as mid-infrared absorption.
+The development of angle resolved photoemission spectroscopy (ARPES) demands the analysis of the whole spectral function of polaron systems \cite{AlexandrovRanninger}.
+This problem was successfully addressed by a number of different numerical techniques \cite{RanningerThibblin,AlexandrovKabanovRay,Bonca1,Berciu,Hohenadler2003,Filippis2005,Cataudella2008,Vidmar2010,Goodvin2010,Bonca2}.
+Nevertheless, most of these techniques are restricted to studying the so called Holstein model \cite{Holstein} of molecular crystals, where both the electron-phonon coupling constant and the phonon frequency is momentum independent.
+The spatial dispersion of the electron-phonon interaction leads to a substantial increase in the number of nonzero matrix elements in the Hamiltonian and poses substantial restrictions for this type of calculation.
+For the same reason, calculations are usually performed in the non-realistic limit for crystalline materials when the phonon frequency $\omega_0$ is of the order of the hopping integral $t$ for electrons \cite{AlexandrovKabanovRay,Wellein,Capone,Bonca1,Hohenadler2003,Filippis2005,Bonca2}.
+Moreover, the calculations are usually restricted by a 1D finite system.
 The system size is usually restricted by $N\sim 10$ \cite{Bonca2} leading to poorly controllable finite size effects.
 On the other hand, it is well known that the polaron formation crucially depends on the dimension of the system \cite{Emin,Kabanov}.
-Note that numerical simulations often provide reliable results, but similarly to experiments need proper physical interpretation.
-This interpretation is much more clear when the analytic treatment of the problem is performed.